CLI commands

 tessl workspace list

-List all workspaces.
+List all workspaces

-tessl workspace create
+tessl workspace listtessl workspace create

-Create a new workspace.
+Create a new workspace

 Parameters

-tessl workspace delete
+tessl workspace create <name>tessl workspace delete

-Delete an existing workspace.
+Delete an existing workspace

 Parameters

-tessl workspace list-members
+tessl workspace delete <name>tessl workspace list-members

-List all members of a workspace.
+List all members of a workspace

 Parameters

-tessl workspace add-member
+tessl workspace list-members <name>tessl workspace add-member

 Add a member to a workspace.